lyoben/cds/README.md

 ### Description

-***cds*** script opens ssh session to Quantum and use sftp get to download files uploaded by customer and organise downloaded file into case subdirectory.<br>
+***cds*** script opens ssh session to remote file server and use sftp get to download files uploaded by customer and organise downloaded file into case subdirectory.<br>
 <br>
 note: currently only supports Mac/Linux users due to Windows path is different